PedroAraripe/node-crud-users/Readme.md

 Make sure that npm and node are running and up to date.

-## 🚀 Installing project dependencies project for the first time
+## 🚀 Installing project dependencies for the first time

 Open the folder of the project and run in the command prompt: